MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-csharp.md

 Improvements in .NET 6+ and Visual Studio 2022 and later versions include support for more types of edits that go beyond what was originally possible in older versions of Visual Studio.
 These improvements are available to both Hot Reload and the Edit and Continue experiences.

-The .NET 6+ experience is powered by the [Edit and Continue](../debugger/edit-and-continue-visual-csharp.md) mechanism and Roslyn.
+The .NET 6+ Hot Reload experience is powered by the [Edit and Continue](../debugger/edit-and-continue-visual-csharp.md) mechanism and Roslyn.
 [Supported Edits](https://github.com/dotnet/roslyn/blob/main/docs/wiki/EnC-Supported-Edits.md) lists the types of edits currently supported by Roslyn and potential future enhancements.

 ::: moniker-end